-- Main partners (since project start): Associated Medical Sciences/PHPT International Research Unit, Thailand; Clinical Research Malaysia, Ministry of Health, Malaysia; Doppel Pharma, Italy; Fundación Mundo Sano, Argentina; Hospital Kuala Lumpur, Malaysia; Hospitals of Geneva, Switzerland; Insud Pharma, Argentina; Laboratorio ELEA PHOENIX, Argentina; Médecins Sans Frontières, Ukraine; Ministry of Health and Ministry of Industry, Science and Technology, Thailand; Pharco Pharmaceuticals, Inc, Egypt; Pharmaniaga, Malaysia; Presidio Pharmaceuticals, Inc, USA.
+- Main partners (since project start): Associated Medical Sciences/PHPT International Research Unit, Thailand; Clinical Research Malaysia, Ministry of Health, Malaysia; Doppel Pharma, Italy; Fundación Mundo Sano, Argentina; Hospital Kuala Lumpur, Malaysia; Hospitals of Geneva, Switzerland; Info Kinetics Sdn Bhd, Malaysia; Insud Pharma, Argentina; Kinapse Limited, UK; Laboratorio ELEA PHOENIX, Argentina; Médecins Sans Frontières, Ukraine; Ministry of Health and Ministry of Industry, Science and Technology, Thailand; Pharco Pharmaceuticals, Inc, Egypt; Pharmaniaga, Malaysia; Presidio Pharmaceuticals, Inc, USA; Toxipharm Laboratoire, France.

 - Project start: 2016

-- Funding (since project start): Bill & Melinda Gates Foundation; Department for International Development (DFID), UK; Médecins Sans Frontières/Doctors without Borders, International; MSF Transformational Investment Capacity (MSF-TIC); The Starr International Foundation, Switzerland.
+- Funding (since project start): Department for International Development (DFID), UK; Médecins Sans Frontières/Doctors without Borders, International; MSF Transformational Investment Capacity (MSF-TIC); The Starr International Foundation, Switzerland.

-Initial results published in April 2018 showed that after 12 weeks of treatment, 97% of the 301 patients enrolled were cured (95% CI: 94.4- 98.6).
+Interim results published in April 2018 showed that 12 weeks after the end of treatment, 97% of the 301 patients enrolled were cured (95% CI: 94.4-98.6).
 Cure rates were very high, even for the hardest-to-treat patients.
 Importantly, patients combining several risk factors were cured, and no unexpected safety signals were detected.

-To further establish the pan-genotypic profile of ravidasvir, the second stage of the trial was launched in late 2018 in Malaysia, and will soon start in Thailand, with other trials envisioned in other parts of the world (for genotypes 2 and 5) and Ukraine (for vulnerable patient groups, including injecting drug users).
-Registration of ravidasvir will be pursued in Malaysia and other middle-income countries, including in Latin America.
+To further establish the pan-genotypic profile of ravidasvir, the second stage of the trial was launched in December 2018 in Malaysia and in Thailand in May 2019.
+Other trials are envisioned in other parts of the world for vulnerable patient groups, such as people who inject drugs.

 All 301 patients in DNDi’s Phase II/III trial combining ravidasvir and sofosbuvir in Malaysia and Thailand have completed treatment.
 Top-line results are being analysed and will be published in April 2018.